Independent insurance agents can quickly get you pointed in the right direction and help you find the best rates

-This is one of the most common questions an independent agent hears on a daily basis.
-How much of a face amount to apply for is the starting point of the whole process.
 Careful thought must be given to be able to purchase enough but not be overinsured.
 Being overinsured, leads to higher premiums that you don’t need to be spending every month.
 Being careful to purchase enough coverage will allow your survivors to avoid any type of financial hardships.
 This could easily happen if your income suddenly stopped.
 Most independent insurance agents (also known as brokers) will have access to a face amount calculator that will help you choose the best face amount for your needs.

 What life insurance company should I apply with?